rishimukherjee31/LCCMR/sensor-pod-build-guide.md

 </table>

 > The fabrication process is not too involved for this module.
 Most of the parts are available individually off the shelf.
 The fabrication involves cutting the main 2" pipe to size.
-> The assembly includes using PVC cement to glue fix the caps in place.
+> The assembly includes using PVC cement to glue the caps in place.

 <br>